 The Story of Shell and The Big Horn Basin.

-Wyoming is the least dense populated state out West.
+Wyoming is the least densely populated state in the West.
 The area of Shell enjoys a population of only 2.1 people per square mile.
-Compare to to New York City with over 27,000 people per square mile and you know cattle, horses and wild animals outnumber people by large numbers
+Compare this to New York City with over 27,000 people per square mile, and you realize that cattle, horses and wild animals outnumber people by large numbers

-At 4,100 feet in the high-desert valley of salt sage, cactus, and prehistoric dinosaur discoveries, we climb the rocky canyons of Shell Creek, White Creek, and Trapper Creek, through wide-open range, to an elevation of over 10,000 feet in the Bighorn National Forest (1,300,000 acres and one of the oldest National Forests in the US) and Cloud Peak Wilderness Area (187,000 acres), which measures close to 13,067 feet.
+At 4,200 feet in the high-desert valley of salt sage, cactus, and prehistoric dinosaur discoveries, we climb the rocky canyons of Shell Creek, White Creek, and Trapper Creek through wide-open range, to an elevation of over 10,000 feet in the Bighorn National Forest and Cloud Peak Wilderness.
+The Big Horn National Forest comprises 1,300,000 acres and is one of the oldest National Forests in the US.
+The Cloud Peak Wilderness Area at 187,000 acres, has elevations which measure up to 13,067 feet.
 The green alpine meadows and pine forests are home to the majestic elk and mule deer.
 Crystal-clear mountain lakes and streams harbor native trout.

-With this as your back yard, The Hideout Guest Ranch is the perfect spot for your next vacation.
+With this as your back yard, The Hideout Lodge & Guest Ranch is the perfect spot for your next vacation.